 Ms. Sperber enjoys spending time with her husband, two young children, and an active dog, as well as running, biking, hiking, and baking.
 She is proficient in Spanish.

-- Attorney on a Complex Class Action Dispute
+- Attorney on a Consumer Class Action Dispute

 "Many thanks for your diligent preparation, attention to detail, valuable insight, persistence, appreciation of our viewpoints and candor.
 No doubt you made a favorable impression in our room.
 I do look forward to working with you again."